kaizen-ai/kaizenflow/documentation/notes/code_style.md

     e.g. don't write "Returns the pathname ...".
     ```
     - pylint and other python QA tools favor an imperative style
-    - Since we prefer to rely upon automatic checks, we decided to use an
+    - Since we prefer to rely upon automatic checks, we have decided to use
-      imperative style of comments
+      the imperative style

 ## Use type hints

-- We expect the new code to use type hints any time possible
+- We expect new code to use type hints whenever possible
     - See [PEP 484](https://www.python.org/dev/peps/pep-0484/)
     - [Type hints cheat sheet](https://mypy.readthedocs.io/en/latest/cheat_sheet_py3.html)
-- At some point we will start adding type hints also to old code
+- At some point we will start adding type hints to old code

-- We plan to start using static analyzer (e.g., `mypy`) to check for bugs from
+- We plan to start using static analyzers (e.g., `mypy`) to check for bugs from
-  type mistakes and enforce type hints at run-time, whenever possible
+  type mistakes and to enforce type hints at run-time, whenever possible

 ## Replace empty lines in code with comments